jacobo/being_present/slides.md

 !SLIDE[bg=scene/pointbreakaggro.png]
 # Don't be Aggro!

-.notes Application to programmers: Welcome and encourage the newbies.
-I don't experience this in the workplace, but I definitely see it in hiring.
-Just because somebody has less experience or doesn't know something "basic", doesn't mean they aren't capable of learning and possibly being better than you.
-Or maybe they just have a different style.
+.notes Application to programmers: Welcome and encourage new ideas.
+Be constructive not negative.
+We don't do this face to face, but we see it anonymized online all the time.
+"Haters hating" A style that is not yours doesn't means it's wrong.

 !SLIDE[bg=scene/cowells.jpg]
 ### Surf etiquette

 !SLIDE[bg=scene/morocco.jpg]
 # Priority to the peak
-Give credit when due
+Don't drop in.
+Your chance will come.

-.notes Don't drop in!
-Give credit where due.
+.notes There's always another wave.

 !SLIDE[bg=surfing/controlyourboard.jpg]
 # Control your board